David Castello-Lopes

 David Castello-Lopes (born 16 September 1981) is a French-Portuguese journalist, comedian, and videographer.

 Early life

 David Castello-Lopes was born on 16 September 1981 in the 12th arrondissement of Paris, France.
 He is the son of Gérard Castello-Lopes and Danièle Heimer.

 Career

+He did participate in written media such as Le Monde or Le Gorafi, then in radio with Europe 1 or France Inter and worked in public TV like Arte or Canal+.

 Castello-Lopes is known for making video series, including Depuis quand (French for "Since when") and Suisse?
-(French for "Switzerland?").
+(French for "Swiss?").